mnot/I-D/rfc5988bis/draft.md

   preferably including a URI that can be used to retrieve a copy of the document.
 An indication of the relevant section(s) can also be included, but is not required.

-The Expert(s) MAY define additional fields to be collected in the registry.
+The expert(s) MAY define additional fields to be collected in the registry.

 General requirements for registered relation types are described in {{registered}}.

 Registrations MUST reference a freely available, stable specification.

-Note that relation types can be registered by third parties (including the Expert(s)), if the Expert(s) determine that an unregistered relation type is widely deployed and not likely to be registered in a timely manner otherwise.
+Note that relation types can be registered by third parties (including the expert(s)), if the expert(s) determine that an unregistered relation type is widely deployed and not likely to be registered in a timely manner otherwise.

 #### Registration Request Processing {#processing}

-Relation types are registered on the advice of a Designated Expert (appointed by the IESG or their delegate), with a Specification Required (using terminology from Section 4.1 of {{RFC5226}}).
+Relation types are registered using the Specification Required policy (see Section 4.6 of
+{{RFC8126}}), which implies review and approval by a designated expert.

 The goal of the registry is to reflect common use of links on the Internet.
-Therefore, the Expert(s) SHOULD be strongly biased towards approving registrations, unless they are abusive, frivolous, not likely to be used on the Internet, or actively harmful to the Internet and/or the Web (not merely aesthetically displeasing, or architecturally dubious).
+Therefore, the expert(s) SHOULD be strongly biased towards approving registrations, unless they are abusive, frivolous, not likely to be used on the Internet, or actively harmful to the Internet and/or the Web (not merely aesthetically displeasing, or architecturally dubious).
 As stated in
-{{registered}}, the Experts MAY withhold registration of names that are too general for the proposed application.
+{{registered}}, the expert(s) MAY withhold registration of names that are too general for the proposed application.

-The Expert(s) MUST clearly identify any issues which cause a registration to be refused.
+The expert(s) MUST clearly identify any issues which cause a registration to be refused.
 Advice about the semantics of a proposed link relation type can be given, but if it does not block registration, this SHOULD be explicitly stated.

-When a request is approved, the Expert(s) will inform IANA, and the registration will be processed.
+When a request is approved, the expert(s) will inform IANA, and the registration will be processed.
 The IESG is the final arbiter of any objection.